M1-CHPS/glhpc/docs/annex/install_fedora.md

   <img src="../install_fedora/second_step.png" style="max-width:60%; width: auto;">
 </figure>

-Here, I recommend you choose either Fedora Workstation or KDE Plasma Desktop:
+Here, I recommend choosing either Fedora Workstation or KDE Plasma Desktop:

-- **Fedora Workstation** is the official Gnome version of Fedora: It is very stable and **lightweight**.
-The desktop is more akin to MacOS.
+- **Fedora Workstation** is the official GNOME version of Fedora: It is very stable and **lightweight**.
+The desktop is more akin to macOS.
 - **KDE Plasma Desktop** is the official KDE Spin of Fedora.
-KDE is less stable and can be **very heavy**, but it's also more similar to Windows and the look-and-feel are easier to customize.
+KDE is less stable and can be **very heavy**, but it is also more similar to Windows and its look-and-feel are easier to customize.

-Note that you can switch between the two without reinstalling Fedora, though it requires some steps.
+Note that you can switch between the two without reinstalling Fedora, although it requires some additional steps.

 ---